publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch66/schII/m__us_usc_t15_s4017.md

     (b) __Administrative rulemaking requirements not applicable__

-        [Section 553 of title 5][/us/usc/t5/s553] shall not apply to the issuance of guidelines under subsection (a) of this section.
+        [Section 553 of title 5][/us/usc/t5/s553] shall not apply to the issuance of guidelines under subsection (a).

 ([Pub.
 L. 97–290, title III, § 307][/us/pl/97/290/s307], Oct.
 8, 1982, [96 Stat.
 1244][/us/stat/96/1244].)